-Many of us have heard of placebos – fake medical treatments that are used to analyze the efficacy of real treatments.
-But the interesting thing about placebos is that even though they aren’t real medical treatments, they have a real effect on patients who receive them.
+Let’s talk about placebos – fake medical treatments that are used to analyze the efficacy of real treatments.
+But the interesting thing about placebos is that even though they aren’t real medical treatments, they can have a real effect on patients who receive them.

 Sometimes the effect is negative, but often it’s positive.
 For example, people taking a placebo might experience the side effects that generally come with a particular medication.
 On the other hand, they might begin to feel better and even become better as a result.